UniMath/agda-unimath/src/foundation/equational-reasoning.lagda.md

 ## Idea

-Often it's convenient to reason by chains of (in)equalities or equivalences, i.e., to write a proof in the following form:
+Often it is convenient to reason by chains of (in)equalities or equivalences, i.e., to write a proof in the following form:

 ```md